 the candidate exceeds the recommended word count This in itself need not be important, although it is important to be clear that it is possible to attain top marks, if the writing does not exceed 120 words.
-It is important to assess what has been written - sometimes by exceeding the word count the candidate's control of the language deteriorates and this has to be reflected in the mark awarded. the candidate has been asked to address a topic with two aspects but only addresses one of these In such a case the candidate is deemed to have not addressed the task fully.
-The quality of the language should be assessed and the writing should then be placed in the next category down, eg if the writing would otherwise have been awarded 8, it should instead be awarded 6. some parts of the writing fit into one category but others are in the next, lower category If the better sections contain more sophisticated language, it may still be appropriate to choose the higher mark.
-However, if the better sections contain relatively basic constructions and attempts to use more sophisticated language are unsuccessful, then it is most likely that the writing is at the 6/4 interface and the marking instructions should be used to help the marker come to a final decision. the marker is having great difficulty in deciding whether the writing is good enough to pass or not quite good enough to pass It is essential to consider carefully the accuracy of the verbs overall.
+It is important to assess what has been written - sometimes by exceeding the word count the candidate's control of the language deteriorates and this has to be reflected in the mark awarded. some parts of the writing fit into one category but others are in the next, lower category If the better sections contain more sophisticated language, it may still be appropriate to choose the higher mark.
+However, if the better sections contain relatively basic constructions and attempts to use more sophisticated language are unsuccessful, then it is most likely that the writing is at the 6/4 interface and the marking instructions should be used to help the marker come to a final decision.
+The marker is having great difficulty in deciding whether the writing is good enough to pass or not quite good enough to pass It is essential to consider carefully the accuracy of the verbs overall.
 If more verbs are correct than wrong, then it is likely that the candidate deserves to pass, unless there are many other inaccuracies in the writing.